apache/ignite/web-console/web-agent/README.txt

    2) Demo for SQL.
      How to evaluate:
-     In this mode an internal GridGain node will be started.
+     In this mode an internal Ignite node will be started.
 Cache created and populated with data.
        2.1) Click "Queries" in Ignite Web Console sidebar on the left.
        2.2) Open "Demo" notebook with preconfigured queries.
        2.3) You can also execute any SQL queries for tables: "Country, Department, Employee, Parking, Car".